About this listing

 In the closet you will find extra towels, sheets, blankets, pillows and a full sized ironing board and iron.

 City of Santa Fe Permit # (phone number hidden)

-Guest home, Front Porch, Off-Street Parking on the far north side of the drive way at 123 Delgado and access to the Courtyards at 119 Delgado.
+Guest home, Front Porch, Off-Street Parking on the far north side of the drive way at 123 Delgado and access to the front courtyard at 119 Delgado.